Officials demand explanation on mysterious drones as more sightings reported in New York metro area

 “This has gone on for weeks,” Kim wrote.
 “It’s hard to understand how with the technology we have we aren’t able to track these devices to determine origin and this makes me much more concerned about our capabilities more broadly when it comes to drone detection and counter measures.”

-Federal officials have sought to calm the concerns about the drone sightings, but without giving further details about what they might be.
+“What we have is a lack of information at all levels of government.
+It’s really a breakdown of communication.
+Without that vital communication, you lose the public’s confidence, you get speculation and you get fear,” he said.

+And in Pennsylvania, Gov. Josh Shapiro said his administration is “aware of” the reported drone sightings and is taking them seriously.
+The Democratic governor said Friday evening he directed the Pennsylvania State Police to look further into the sightings, and police will be flying helicopters to try to “determine where these drones are originating from and what the purpose of these drones are.”

-“We have no evidence at this time that the reported drone sightings pose a national security or a public safety threat, or have a foreign nexus,” White House National Security Communications Adviser John Kirby said in a press briefing Thursday.
+White House National Security Communications Adviser John Kirby, in a press briefing Thursday, said there was “no evidence at this time that the reported drone sightings pose a national security or a public safety threat, or have a foreign nexus.”

-Kirby added that many of “the reported sightings are actually manned aircraft that are being operated lawfully.”
+Kirby added many of “the reported sightings are actually manned aircraft that are being operated lawfully.”

+Mayorkas echoed Kirby’s explanation Friday, telling CNN some reported drone sightings were cases of “mistaken identity.”

+Addressing calls to shoot down unidentified drones, he said, “It’s not as though anyone can just take down a drone in the sky.
+That in and of itself would be dangerous.”

 The New Jersey Office of Homeland Security and Preparedness said there was “an active federal investigation” into the drone sightings, but elected officials want to hear more.